Getting started

 ## 5. Deploy Charmed OAI RAN UE Simulator

-Add Charmed OAI RAN UE Terraform module to `ran.tf`:
+Add Charmed OAI RAN UE Terraform module to `ran.tf`.
+Please replace the `imsi`, `key` and `opc` with the subscriber values from previous step:

 ```console